-The Vein Clinic offers a variety of treatment options devoted to your specific venous needs.
-Specializing in eliminating painful varicose veins and chronic and non-healing wounds, our multidisciplinary team includes two interventional cardiologists, a nurse practitioner and a cardiovascular sonographer.
+Tallahassee Memorial's Vein Clinic at TMH Physician Partners, Services by Southern Medical Group offers a variety of treatment options devoted to your specific venous needs.
+Specializing in eliminating painful varicose veins and chronic and non-healing wounds, our multidisciplinary team includes two interventional cardiologists, a nurse practitioner and cardiovascular sonographers.

 What is Chronic Venous Insufficiency?

 Your veins are responsible for sending your blood from your limbs back to your heart.
 The valves within your veins are responsible for preventing back flow of the blood.
 If your valves are not working properly or damaged your blood doesn’t get pushed properly back to the heart, causing blood to pool in the veins of your legs.
 This condition is called Venous Insufficiency.